lsst-tstn/tstn-020/index.rst

 Selecting the Default Configuration
 -----------------------------------

+In the high majority of cases, users will want to load the default configuration.
+The default configuration consists of parameters in the `_init.yaml` file and subsequently the `_<site>.yaml`, if it is present.
+These files are loaded automatically when performing state transitions using salobj or any higher-level software.

 In most cases, the control packages contain high-level commands to enable all components under their control.
 An example of this is the ATCS.
-The default configuration, which consists of parameters in the `_init.yaml` file and subsequently the `_<site>.yaml` file are loaded automatically.
-Note that not all CSCs will have a `_<site>.yaml` file, and therefore all configuration information will be in the `_init.yaml` file.
+The following example enables all ATCS controlled components using their default configurations.

 .. code-block:: python